 Spectre.css is a lightweight, responsive and modern CSS framework for faster and extensible development.

-- flexbox, responsive and mobile-friendly layout
+- Flexbox-based, responsive and mobile-friendly layout

-- carefully designed elements
+- Carefully designed elements and components

 Spectre is a side project based on years of CSS development work on a large web service project.
 Spectre only includes modern base styles, responsive layout system, CSS components and utilities, and it can be modified for your project with LESS compiler.